jadudm/paddle/README.md

 paddle is inspired by [NetLogo](https://ccl.northwestern.edu/netlogo/) and its predecessor [StarLogo](https://education.mit.edu/project/starlogo-tng/).

+## Seeing paddle in action

+You can check some videos out on YouTube to see paddle in action.

+* In this first video, at [1:52](https://youtu.be/kCw9F180g8k?t=112), you can see a simulation of particle diffusion.
+This is arguably what paddle was developed for.
+* At [38 seconds in](https://youtu.be/FpMy9QxWnhE?t=38) on this second video, you can see the simulation of termites picking up woodchips.
+* At [2:02](https://youtu.be/FpMy9QxWnhE?t=122) you can see a simulation of boids flocking.
+* At [3:04](https://youtu.be/FpMy9QxWnhE?t=184) is Conway's *Game of Life*.
+* Finally, I also experimented with interactive GUIs, a prototype of which can be seen [here](https://youtu.be/HniGoLgyyuk?t=28).

 ## Installing paddle

 First, install [DrRacket]().
 This is a programming environment for the language Racket, a descendant of Scheme.